LukeLin1126/WDC1/Final/README.md

 "file:/Users/akide/IdeaProjects/WDC/Final/exam_part2/./public/stylesheets/style.css":77.1-77.4: error: CSS: Parse Error.
 ```

 Css HTML validator can increase the website's quality score by helping find and fix broken links, broken redirects, and misspelled words.

 Validating with css html validator helps to make the website more accessible.

 The core reason to run your html document through a conformance checker is simple : to catch unintended mistakes.

+ Benefits :

+The browser will base works when there are micro mistake of most based tag misspelled or not closed (div tag ,p tag, span tag).
+Even the html / css is not valid, the browser will try best to display content to minimize the impact of end user.
+But, this rule is not working for advanced html tag or css style, for example, a invalid img tag will result the image could not load properly.

+Disadvantages :

+With the rapid technology growth, the modern browser might be able to tolerate more tags and invalid tags or style.
+There is a good approach for reduce the impact to the end user.
+However, when modern browsers handle more invalid html/css.
+The developers will not pay much attention to the issues of html/css error and do not realize the importance of valid html.
+Without properly linting and validation, lots of micro erros will produce huge bad effort which directly reduce the accessibility of the web application.
+So that we need validation all of html/css document before these files moved into production which could minimize the predicable impact to end user.

 ## Task 2.2

+The provided index.js JavaScript file in the routes folder also contain a number of linting errors for the linting rules used in this course.

+Identify the linting errors and in terms of those specific errors discuss the role that linting plays in the development of error-free code.

+10/15

+---

 ```sql
 eslint $(find ./ -name '*.js'| grep -v 'node_modules' | sed -r 's/\\/\\//\\//g')